isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 and processing of digital trade documentation using pre-built digital utility easily and for free.</p>
 </blockquote>
-<p>TradeTrust supports the digitalisation of any trade documents into two
+<p>TradeTrust supports the digitalisation of trade documents into two document
-document types :
+types :
 <br>(1) <strong>Verifiable Documents </strong>for example certificate of origin
 and packing lists, and
 <br>(2) <strong>Transferable Documents</strong> for example Electronic Transferable